ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

    Wait, that second curl command did not work! let's fix that in the next step.
 Remember these curl commands, you will use them again shortly

-## Create Transit Gateway
+## Create {{site.data.keyword.tg_short}}
 {: #transit_gateway}
 {: step}

-IBM Cloud® Transit Gateway is a network service used to interconnect IBM Cloud VPC resources providing dynamic scalability, high availability and peace of mind that data isn’t traversing the public internet.
-Earlier the CIDR blocks for each of the VPCs were choosen without overlap to allow transit gateway to route packets by IP address.
+{{site.data.keyword.tg_full_notm}} is a network service used to interconnect IBM Cloud VPC resources providing dynamic scalability, high availability and peace of mind that data isn’t traversing the public internet.
+Earlier the CIDR blocks for each of the VPCs were chosen without overlap to allow {{site.data.keyword.tg_short}} to route packets by IP address.

 1. Change directory and become a member of the network group (use the existing API key):